josemanuelperez91/wallakeep-redux/README.md

 ### Home

 The main page.
-It shows all the recorded advertisements and a filter that lets the user to search using different values.
+It shows all the recorded advertisements and a filter that lets the user to search them using multiple parameters.

 ### Update/ID